 Sauce

-- White Granulated Sugar: Or substitute with cane sugar or honey.
+- White Granulated Sugar: Or substitute with granulated cane sugar, honey, or light corn syrup.

-- Cornstarch: Or substitute with potato starch, tapioca starch, or arrowroot starch.
+- Cornstarch: To thicken the sauce.
+Substitutions: Potato starch, tapioca starch, or arrowroot starch.

 Instructions